algorand/js-algorand-sdk/README.md

 #### Sign a transaction
 In order to create and sign a transaction, create first an object with the relevant properties.
 There is no need to specify the `from` address, it is computed directly from the secretKey.
 **Note** -- The fields names must be identical to the following example's.
+**Note 2** -- In order to encode data into the note field, simply encode any JavaScript object using `algosdk.encodeObj(o)`.
 ```javascript
 var txn = {
     "to": "7ZUECA7HFLZTXENRV24SHLU4AVPUTMTTDUFUBNBD64C73F3UHRTHAIOF6Q",